National Wetland Condition Assessment:

 Example bar graph with two annotations.
 One annotation points to the bar for good condition and the number labeling that bar and reads,'Here, both the length of the light-colored bar and the number (25%) indicate the estimated percentage of wetland area in good condition.'
 The other annotation points to the confidence interval for the poor condition bar (shown by a thin dark line) and reads, 'The length of this line represents the confidence interval associated with the point estimate of 22%.
 The interval describes the uncertainty associated with the estimate.

-This image is an example of a graph showing the estimated percentage of wetland area in each condition category in 2016.
-Similar conventions are used for graphs showing change between 2011 and 2016, and graphs (in the next chapter) showing attributable risk associated with stressors.
-In all graphs, values shown are rounded to the nearest whole number; however, calculations such as changes in condition are undertaken using more precise numbers.
-Consequently, readers may notice minor differences between values shown in the graphs and values provided in the text.
-Readers may also find that percentages across condition categories within a graph do not always total to 100%.
+This image is an example of a graph showing the estimated percentage of wetland area in each condition category for the current survey.
+Similar conventions are used for graphs showing change between 2011 and 2021 and for graphs (in the next chapter) showing attributable risk associated with stressors.
+In all graphs, values shown are rounded to the nearest whole number.
+Readers may find that percentages across condition categories within a graph do not always total to 100%.

 While this report focuses on national data, each graph in this chapter is accompanied by a customized link to the NWCA dashboard’s display of ecoregional data for the relevant indicator.
 For maps and characteristics of each ecoregion, visit the NARS ecoregions page.